-Movano is developing a platform to deliver purpose-driven healthcare solutions at the intersection of medtech and consumer devices.
-Our mission is to empower and inspire you to live a healthier, happier life.
+Movano is developing a platform to deliver purpose-driven healthcare solutions at the intersection of medical and consumer devices.
+Our mission is to make medical-grade data accessible and actionable for everyone.

 Our proprietary platform uses RF technology, which we believe will enable the creation of low-cost and scalable sensors that are small enough to fit into wearables and other small form factors.
 Combined with our mobile app and cloud infrastructure, we expect that our platform will provide users with the ability to measure and continuously monitor vital health data and provide actionable feedback to jumpstart changes in behaviors.